Odizinne/makeSense/README.md

 To build an executable by yourself, you'll need Python and install the following dependencies:

-`pip install cx_freeze PyQt6 winshell winreg PyAutoGUI dualsense-controller vgamepad`
+`pip install cx_freeze PyQt6 winshell winreg PyAutoGUI dualsense-controller vgamepad darkdetect`

 If you do not have ViGEmBus driver installer, vgamepad will prompt you to install it.
 You must install HidHide to run makeSense.